sterobson/VolunteerCheckin/Backend/CHECKLIST_API_DOCUMENTATION.md

 ### 4. Flexible Scope System & Most Specific Wins

 Each checklist item can have MULTIPLE scope configurations in an array.
 This allows complex targeting like:
-- "Everyone in area-north + checkpoint-42 + John Doe personally"
+- "All marshals in area-north + checkpoint-42 + John Doe personally"

 When a marshal matches multiple configurations, the **Most Specific Wins** rule determines the completion context: